 As part of this process, we carefully consider the risk characteristics of a prospective client or engagement, and the results of due diligence procedures.
 Before taking on a new engagement or client, we also determine whether we can commit sufficient and appropriate resources to deliver quality service, especially in highly technical areas, and if the services the client is requesting are appropriate for us to provide.
-The approval process provides that new audit engagements may not be accepted without an approval by representatives from local or Regional Professional Practice Director (PPD) and Area Managing Partner (AMP) teams.
+The approval process provides that new audit engagements may not be accepted without an approval by representatives from local Professional Practice Director (PPD) and Assurance Managing Partner (AMP) leadership teams, as designated based on risk.
+As determined by the level of risks deemed present, new audit engagements may also require approval by designated Regional and Area PPD and AMP representatives.

-In the EY annual client and engagement continuance process, we review our service and ability to continue providing a quality service and confirm that clients share EY Albania's commitment to quality and transparency in financial reporting.
+In the EY annual client and engagement continuance process, we review our service and ability to continue providing a quality service and confirm that clients share EY Romania's commitment to quality and transparency in financial reporting.
 The lead audit engagement partner of each audit, together with our Assurance leadership, annually reviews our relationship with the entities we audit to determine whether continuance is appropriate.